jerim76/streamlit-MNIST-classification/README.md

 # Streamlit Mail Classifier

-This project makes use of `MultinomialNB` and `LogisticRegression` from sklearn to classify mail as spam or not spam
+This project makes use of `LogisticRegression` from sklearn to classify handwritten digits